 - Emotional impact: They foster motivation, reduce boredom and reinforce the sense of competence and achievement (Jean et al., 2010; Reijnders et al., 2013).

-- Time orientation and spatial exercises (identify the date, season, location, context):
+- Time-orientation and spatial exercises (identifying date, season, location, context):

 - Cognitive benefits: They reinforce situational awareness and reduce disorientation.